rishabhpurohit/NLP-Basics/README.md

 * Project of EDA on Covid-19 Twitter Datasets(Spotle.Ai)

-* The codes of stemming and lemmatization and theri working in named notebooks.
+* The codes of stemming and lemmatization and their working in named notebooks.